Study in the USA | IDP Vietnam

 View of a city skyline at sunset from the Brooklyn Bridge, featuring the bridges cables in the foreground and buildings silhouetted against a colorful sky with clouds.

-In this article, IDP will update you with the latest information on studying in the US in 2026, helping you understand the conditions for studying in the US, the cost of studying and living, the visa application process, potential majors as well as the opportunity to work and stay in the US after graduation.
-From there, you can build a study abroad route in the US that suits your academic capacity and financial plan.
+In this article, IDP Study Abroad will update the latest information on studying in the US in 2026, helping you understand what you need to study in the US, from the entry requirements, study and living costs, to the application preparation process and procedures to study in the US.
+At the same time, The article also suggests potential majors, scholarship opportunities to study in the U.S., and the possibility of staying and working after graduation.
+Thereby, you can build a study abroad route in the U.S. that suits your academic capacity and financial plan.

 1. Why study in the USA?